SabouJr/docker-python/README.md

-# Node App with MongoDB in Docker Containers
+# DJANGO APP WITH POSTGRE in Docker Containers

 ## Dockerfile